 UUWO 241 exhibits constitutive protection of PSII and PSI in UWO 241 by minimizing ROS production; however, there is also evidence that the psychrophile possesses enhanced ability for ROS detoxification.
-The AsA-GSH pathway is a major ROS detoxification pathway in plants, and is responsible for regeneration of the antioxidant ascorbate (Foyer & Noctor, 2012; Foyer & Shigeoka, 2011).
-The AsA-GSH pathway involves four enzymes, ascorbate peroxidase (APX), monohydroascorbate reductase (MDHAR), dehydroascorbate reductase (DHAR), and glutathione reductase (GR) (Noctor & Foyer, 1998).
+The AsA-GSH pathway is a major ROS detoxification pathway in plants and is responsible for regeneration of the antioxidant ascorbate (Foyer & Noctor, 2012; Foyer & Shigeoka, 2011).
+The AsA-GSH pathway involves four enzymes, ascorbate peroxidase (APX), monohydroascorbate reductase (MDHAR), dehydroascorbate reductase (DHAR), and glutathione reductase (GR) (Noctor & Fover, 1998).
 Plants express multiple isoforms of each enzyme, in particular APX (Pitsch et al. 2010; Teixeira, Menezes-Benavente, Margis, & Margis-Pinheiro, 2004).
 High concentrations of ascorbate accumulate in plants, particularly under stress conditions, including high light, low temperatures and high salinity (Bartoli, Buet, Grozeff, Galatro, & Simontacchi, 2017; Maruta & Ishikawa, 2017; Wildi & Lütz, 1996; Zechmann, Stumpe, & Mauch, 2011; Zhang et al., 2011).
-On the other hand, cyanobacteria and algae exhibit significantly lower levels of ascorbate and possess only one isoform or are missing one or more enzymes of the AsA-GSH pathway (Gest et al., 2013).
+On the other hand, cyanobacteria and algae exhibit significantly lower levels of ascorbate and possess only one isoform or are missing one or more enzymes of the AsA-GSH pathway (Gest, Gautier, & Stevens, 2013).
 For example, the model C. reinhardtii appears to lack the thylakoid-bound APX found in plants, expressing only a single isoform of APX which is localized to the stroma (Pitsch et al., 2010).
 A second APX2 isoform has been predicted to localize to the chloroplast, but its function has not been studied (Wu and Wang, 2019).
 Three pieces of evidence indicate that UWO 241 may rely on the AsA-GSH pathway to a greater extent than previously appreciated in other algal species.
 First, activity of two enzymes, APX and GR, are constitutively high in UWO 241 relative to the mesophile SAG 49.72 under both control and all long-term stress conditions.
 Second, UWO 241 cells accumulated millimolar levels of the substrate ascorbate.
 Last, unlike other algae studied thus far, UWO 241 appears to possess more isoforms of several enzymes necessary for ascorbate cycling.
-A search of a previously published transcriptome of UWO 241 (Raymond & Morgan-Kiss, 2013) revealed multiple potential homologues for enzymes of the AsA pathway, including 3 APX, 3 DHAR, and 3 GR genes (Table S1).
-These genes were also detected at the level of the genome, with four APX genes present as highly similar tandem duplicates (Table S2; Figure S3).
+A search of a previously published transcriptome of UWO 241 (Raymond & Morgan-Kiss, 2013) revealed multiple potential homologues for enzymes of the AsA pathway, including 3 APX, 3 DHAR, and 3 GR genes (Table S2).
+These genes were also detected at the level of the genome, with four APX genes present as highly similar tandem duplicates (Table S3; Figure S3).
 In addition, one of the putative UWO 241 APX proteins is related to a plant thylakoid-bound isoform from Triticum aestivum.
 APX catalyzes the oxidation of ascorbate by H_2O_2 , while DHAR and GR work in concert to regenerate glutathione.
-We did not identify an isoform for MDHAR in the genome or transcriptome, which is needed for recycling of ascorbate.
+Similarly, Zhang and colleagues (Zhang et al. 2020) recently reported that the Antarctica sea ice alga, Chlamydomonas sp.
+ICE-L, exhibited gene expansion of the APX enzyme and increased APX activity.
+We did not identify an isoform for MDHAR in the genome or transcriptome.
+This enzyme is prevalent in plant genomes, but often missing from algae which can also regenerate Asc by non-enzymatic dismutation of MDHA to (Gest, Gautier, & Stevens, 2013).
 The additional isoforms may be localized to different cellular compartments, as in plants, or may contribute to constitutively high AsA-GSH pathway activity.
 Gene duplications have been shown for several other UWO 241 genes including photosynthetic ferredoxin (Cvetkovska et al., 2018), chlorophyllide a oxygenase (Cvetkovska et al., 2019) and the chloroplast kinase Stl-1 (Szyszka-Mroz et al., 2019).
+Massive expansion of multiple gene families involved in photoprotection, DNA repair, ROS detoxification, and several other essential processes for environmental adaptation, were also detected in the genome of C. sp.
+ICE-L (Zhang et al. 2020).